BLOG CATEGORIES

 Testing Process

 We have numerous tools at our disposal to test heat exchangers.
 For this one, we will be using our Dynapack™ dynamometer.
 With a transmission cooler test, we want to apply some load on the vehicle to ensure that stress is created within the drivetrain.
+We can set the Dynapack to apply a specific load to achieve this.

 Continue Reading »